We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Oranges, bell peppers, broccoli, spinach, kiwi, and berries are all kick-ass sources of vitamin C, but taking a supplement can help if your diet’s looking a little beige or if you need more due to a health condition.
+Oranges, bell peppers, broccoli, spinach, kiwi, and berries are all kick-ass sources of vitamin C, but taking a supplement can help if your diet’s looking a little beige or if you need more as a result of a health condition.

-- Garden of Life Vitamin Code Raw Vitamin C
+- Best plant-based: Garden of Life Vitamin Code Raw Vitamin C

-- Baseline Immunity Boost Liposomal Vitamin C & D
+- Best liposomal: Trilogia Daily Immunity Terpenes+ Liposomal Vitamin C

-- Doctor’s Best Vitamin C Powder with Quali-C
+- Best value: Doctor’s Best Vitamin C Powder with Quali-C

 The supplement industry is no stranger to contamination, so our main goal was to seek out ultra-reputable companies whose products are tested for purity and potency and whose facilities meet, at minimum, the FDA’s Good Manufacturing Practices.

-We also preferred brands that prioritize sustainable sourcing and non-GMO and organic ingredients.
+We preferred brands that prioritize sustainable sourcing and non-GMO and organic ingredients as well.

-Vitamin C supplements run the gamut in terms of price.
-So we broke them down into the price-per-serving ranges below ($ to $$$).
-Keep in mind, milligrams per serving can vary among products — and a higher-potency product will often have a higher price.
+Vitamin C supplements run the gamut in terms of price, so we broke them down into the price-per-serving ranges below ($ to $$$).
+Keep in mind that milligrams per serving can vary among products and that a higher-potency product will often have a higher price.